Indian drug retailers protest against e-pharmacies

-NEW DELHI/MUMBAI (Reuters) - Indian drug retailers shut up shop for the day on Wednesday to protest against the country’s growing online pharmacy industry, and threatened to close indefinitely if the federal government did not shut down e-pharmacies.
+NEW DELHI/MUMBAI, Oct 14 (Reuters) - Indian drug retailers shut up shop for the day on Wednesday to protest against the country’s growing online pharmacy industry, and threatened to close indefinitely if the federal government did not shut down e-pharmacies.

+The nationwide protest was widely supported, with as many as 850,000 chemists closing their doors, leaving patients waiting in long queues at any pharmacies that were open.

 Shops inside and around hospitals as well as 24-hour pharmacies did not join in the one-day strike.